Skip to content

 )

-5) Build the views
+5) Build the views and define their interactions

 We define the views that will be rendered in the app.
 Each view is a component that displays a specific part of the data.